-Menu Optimization A Must-Have
+Menu Optimization Is a Must-Have Post COVID-19

-Now more than ever, restaurant brands must optimize their menu and pricing strategies to increase sales and profits.
+Now, more than ever, restaurant brands must optimize their menus to maximize sales and profits, simplify operations and increase throughput.

-Working with leading QSR's and fast casual brands over many years, we've learned that effective merchandising of food and beverage items involves much more than communications design.
+Working with leading QSR's and fast casual brands over many years, we've learned that effective merchandising food and beverage items involves much more than communications design.
 It's about establishing a sound strategy for the food and beverages on the menu.
-Menu Strategy Modeling is a proven, systematic approach that will help any brand optimize the profitability of their food and beverage menu.
+Menu Strategy Modeling is a proven, systematic approach that will help any brand optimize their food and beverage menu.